core-wg/comi/draft-ietf-core-comi.md

 different manufacturers.

 CORECONF and RESTCONF are intended to work in a stateless client-server fashion.
-They use a single round-trip to complete a single editing transaction, where NETCONF needs multiple round trips.
+They use a single round-trip to complete a single editing operation, where NETCONF needs multiple round trips.

 To promote small messages, CORECONF uses a YANG to CBOR mapping